open-telemetry/opentelemetry.io/content/en/blog/2024/community-awards-winners.md

 cSpell:ignore: serkan ozal Serkan Özal anunarapureddy Anusha Narapureddy avillela codeboten emdneto
 ---

-We are exicted to announce the winners of the first-ever **OpenTelemetry Community Awards**!
+We are excited to announce the winners of the first-ever **OpenTelemetry Community Awards**!
 These awards recognize individuals who have made a notable impact to OpenTelemetry project over the past year, whether it's through code, documentation, project management, outreach, adoption, or simply helping others